xbyuan/tgg-site-optimisation/README.md

 Because of the size of the legacy CSS it will very likely be faster and more efficient to scrap the old CSS completely and rebuild page by page using a combination of the GDDS CSS and new custom CSS for each page type.

 This can be done page by page by individually disabling common and legacy CSS for a specific page type e.g. product page.
 We can then re-create the page with new CSS combining the design system with a custom CSS file targeted at just that page.

+To achieve this we would need to

+1. Create a new dedicated dev environment to edit and test the new changes
+2. Move all CSS into a page type specific espot to allow us to not load a large part of the CSS for different page types